Hear from Jared Stites, an Indiana teacher on our board of directors!

 Lunches:

-More details will be coming this summer on labeling and transporting sack lunches and coolers to the Dance Tent for your class to retrieve at lunch time.
+Sack lunches and coolers will be collected from the buses and transported to the Dance Tent for your class to retrieve at lunch time.

 Parking: